yhirose/cpp-httplib/README.md

 });
 ```

+> [!CAUTION]
-NOTE: if you don't provide the `catch (...)` block for a rethrown exception pointer, an uncaught exception will end up causing the server crash.
+> if you don't provide the `catch (...)` block for a rethrown exception pointer, an uncaught exception will end up causing the server crash.
 Be careful!

 ### Pre routing handler